X16Community/x16-smc/doc/readme_artifacts.txt

     Controller of the Commander X16 official prototype 4 board that is sold through texelec.com.

+    It is also compatible with the OtterX board made by Joe Burks (Wavicle).

-    It is not recommended to use this firmware with any other board.
+    It is not recommended to use this firmware with other boards.
 Doing so may break your system, requiring the SMC to be programmed with an external programmer.

 2. The SMCUPDATE-x.x.x.PRG file